The-Ofek-Foundation/blog/_posts/2015-12-11-minimax-for-gomoku-connect-five.md

 As you can see, this function takes the number consecutive, number of open ends, and turn into account.
 It gives much more points to a 4 with open ends when it is your turn than when it isn't.
 Also notice how it gives 0 points to any shape that has no open ends.
 The weights for such a function are in practice chosen empirically.

-There is still another major piece missing however -- the means of finding all the sets and passing them to the set-scoring function.
+There is still another major piece missing however—the means of finding all the sets and passing them to the set-scoring function.
 Consider the following implementation for counting horizontal sets:

 {% highlight javascript %}
 {% include assets/gomoku-total-shapes.js %}
 {% endhighlight %}

 Of course, this is just one possible implementation, and is in no way the fastest.
-In addition, it only analyzes for black, and horizontally -- a real implementation should be able to handle both colors and in all directions. **You would subtract or divide the points of one player by the points of the other**.
+In addition, it only analyzes for black, and horizontally—a real implementation should be able to handle both colors and in all directions. **You would subtract or divide the points of one player by the points of the other**.
 However, this function should still give you an idea on the kind of function that is required for summing up all the sets.

 Now that we can build our analysis function, we still need to use a minimax algorithm to implement it.
 As a quick refresher, the idea is similar to depth-first search in that we go branch by branch having each player try to maximize their outcome.
 However, instead of going all the way to the end of the game, we cut the function off at a specific depth, and use our analysis function to tell how good that position is.